-An opening after breakthrough is a precisely produced passage through concrete, masonry, rock, or steel structures—such as a wall opening, ceiling opening, or an opening in technical structures.
-In planning, deconstruction, and fit-out it connects the structural system, finishing trades, and construction workflow.
+An opening after breakthrough is a precisely produced passage through concrete, masonry, rock, or steel structures – such as a wall opening, ceiling opening, or an opening in technical structures.
+In planning, deconstruction, and fit-out, it links the structural system, finishing trades, and construction workflow in a coordinated process.
 Especially in existing buildings, a low-vibration, controlled approach is essential.
 Tools such as hydraulic rock and concrete splitters, concrete pulverizers, as well as suitable compact hydraulic power units from Darda GmbH are established for this because they remove material selectively, expose reinforcement, and precisely adjust opening geometries.
+In addition, the approach supports compliance with tight tolerance requirements and minimizes disturbance to ongoing operations in sensitive environments.

 Planning and design of openings after breakthrough